Total Life Forever

 Total Life Forever is the second studio album by British indie rock band Foals, released on 10 May 2010 through Transgressive Records.
 Prior to the album's release, the band described it as sounding "like the dream of an eagle dying".
 It was produced by Luke Smith, and was recorded at Svenska Grammofon Studion in Gothenburg.
-Upon its release, the album charted in numerous countries worldwide, including number eight in the UK Albums Chart.
+Upon its release, the album charted in numerous countries worldwide, including number eight on the UK Albums Chart.